HR Help for Business: Does Your Company Need HR?

 - Inability to attract and retain quality employees.

-HR management is generally best suited to skilled professionals.
+HR management is generally best suited to skilled professionals with experience in these mission-critical areas.

 Your company leaders may conclude that the business needs an HR specialist.
-However, if budget and the firm's staffing structure don't support another employee, outsourcing may be the way to go.
+If your staffing structure can't support another employee, outsourcing may be the way to go.
+Even if your budget and firm structure can support an additional employee, that individual might not have all of the required expertise that an HR service could offer.

-Contracting with an HR administrator — to the extent that your company's needs and budget allow — can benefit your company in many ways.
-Among them, an HR expert can:
+Contracting with an HR service provider with a dedicated HR professional— to the extent that your company's needs and budget allow — can benefit your company in many ways.
+Among them, expert HR services can help:

-- Help to improve the quality of your workforce by offering skilled recruiting, screening, and interviewing.
+- Improve the quality of your workforce by offering skilled recruiting, screening, and interviewing support services.

-- Develop orientation programs, an employee handbook, management guides, performance evaluation forms, and schedules.
+- Help you develop orientation programs, an employee handbook, management guides, performance evaluation forms, and schedules.

-- Help to ensure your firm's compliance with employment and safety laws.
+- Support your firm's compliance program by keeping you aware of changing employment and safety laws.

 - Design benefit programs that best meet the needs of staff and executives.

-- Establish efficient payroll processes with current technology.
+- Offer efficient payroll processes with current technology.

 - Help you maintain a secure, organized database of employee information.

-If you decide to seek outside HR help, a variety of versatile, affordable solutions exist.
-A contractor that also works as a business partner can fill a key niche in your company's performance.
+If you decide to seek outside HR help, a variety of versatile human resource solutions exist.
+Such a partnership can help you fill gaps in your company's performance.